Azure-Samples/MachineLearningSamples-SentimentAnalysis/docs/SentimentAnalysisModelingKeras.md

 ![BaseDockerImage](Images/BaseDockerImage.png)

 It then executes your script.
 You should see Docker image construction messages in the CLI window.
-In the end, on successful execution, you will the sentiment score.
+In the end, on successful execution, you will see the sentiment score.

 ![DockerCLIWindow](Images/DockerCLIWindow.png)